 If you have questions regarding any of these procedures, please contact your local administrator or regional director.

-Long Term Care hearings are handled the same way as any other hearing would be handled with the exception that hearings on the medical determination for ADvantage are handled by OHCA.
-DHS handles the financial determination hearings for ADvantage.
+Long Term Care hearings are handled the same way as any other hearing would be handled with the exception of ADvantage Waiver hearings (both financial and medical).
+Please refer to article ADvantage Waiver Appeals Procedures for instructions regarding those hearings.

 The worker will send the “Request for a Hearing” (13MP001E) to the client/responsible party for completion.
 Once that is received back the worker will forward it to Appeals Unit.
 Refer to article Fair Hearings: How Do I Submit a Hearing Notice?